Geodesic manifolds with a transitive subset of smooth biLipschitz maps: Introduction

-It is important to note that we do not assume uniform bounds on the \bilip constants.
-Indeed, if one assumes that $X$ is a geodesic metric space with a transitive group $G$ of $L$-biLipschitz homeomorphisms, then by taking the supremum under the $G$-orbit of the distance function, and then the associated path metric, one gets an $L$-biLipschitz equivalent metric with respect to which $G$ acts by isometries.
+Notice that we do not assume uniform bounds on the \bilip constants.
+Indeed, if one assumes that $X$ is a geodesic metric space with a transitive group $G$ of $L$-biLipschitz homeomorphisms, then by taking the supremum over the $G$-orbit of the distance function, and then the associated path metric, one gets an $L$-biLipschitz equivalent metric with respect to which $G$ acts by isometries.
 One can then apply Berestovski\u\i's result in \cite{b2} mentioned above.
 However, without the extra hypothesis about uniformity of \bilip constants, the argument breaks down altogether.
-So we must provide a new method of proof.
 Our work can be considered as the first step toward a coarse version of Berestovski\u\i's result.
-In fact, the main steps of our proof and Berestovski\u\i's strategy share some common features, even if his method is more algebraic.
+In fact, the main steps of our proof and Berestovski\u\i's strategy share some common features, although his method is more algebraic.

-The reason for our assumption is connected with the fact that, in general, the full group of \bilip maps is not a locally compact group.
-On the other hand, the isometry group of the space $X$ is a locally compact topological group by the Ascoli-Arzel\`a Theorem.
-Berestovski\u\i\; uses this fact in the case that the isometry group acts transitively to apply the celebrated Montgomery-Zippin Theorem and subsequent work: the result is a reduction to the case when the action of the isometry group is topologically conjugate to a transitive smooth action of a Lie group on a smooth manifold, in fact on a homogeneous space $X=G/H$.
+Our assumption is connected with the fact that, in general, the full group of \bilip maps is not a locally compact group.
+On the other hand, as a consequence of the Ascoli-Arzel\`a Theorem, the isometry group of the space $X$ is a locally compact topological group.
+Berestovski\u\i\; uses this fact in the case that the isometry group acts transitively to apply the celebrated Gleason-Montgomery-Zippin Theorem and subsequent work \cite[Chapter III]{mz}.
+The result is a reduction to the case when the action of the isometry group is topologically conjugate to a transitive smooth action of a Lie group on a smooth manifold, in fact on a homogeneous space $X=G/H$.
 Thus, in the case of \bilip homogeneous geodesic manifolds, we shall assume that we already have a similar structure, in the sense that the \bilip maps giving homogeneity are coming from a Lie group $G$ acting on a quotient $G/H$.

-Since the problem is, in fact, in a local setting, another way of considering the problem is the following: suppose we have a geodesic metric in a \nbhd of the origin in $\Real^n$, and a collection of \bilip maps that sends the origin to any point in the \nbd, where these maps are, in fact, elements of a smooth ``local'' action.
-Then we can conclude that in a \nbhd of the origin this metric is \bilip equivalent to a Carnot-Carathéodory metric.
-See next section for more general statements. \\
+Since the problem is in fact local, another formulation is as follows.
+Suppose we have a geodesic metric on a \nbhd of the origin in $\Real^n$, and a collection of \bilip maps that sends the origin to any point in this neighborhood.
+Furthermore, suppose that these biLipschitz maps are, in fact, elements of a smooth ``local'' action.
+Then we can conclude that in a \nbhd of the origin this metric is \bilip equivalent to a Carnot-Carath\'eodory metric.
+See the next section for more general statements.